Stomach flu is a viral infection of your intestines. The medical term for stomach flu is viral gastroenteritis.

 - military bases

 The viruses that cause stomach flu are present in stool and vomit.
-These viruses can go on to contaminate food, water, and surfaces — especially without proper hand hygiene after using the bathroom.
+These viruses can contaminate food, water, and surfaces — especially if a person doesn’t practice proper hand hygiene after using the restroom.

 You can become ill with stomach flu if you: